Information, Expectations, and Migration Decisions: Experimental Evidence on Migration Methods and Outcomes

 Abstract

 Many Ethiopians migrate abroad through informal channels despite the availability of government-regulated formal pathways.
 This study examines whether structured information about formal and informal migration – combined with guided reflection on expected outcomes – affects migration decisions, method choice, and subsequent outcomes.
-We conduct a randomized controlled trial among women registered for pre-departure training at government overseas employment service centers.
+We conduct a randomized controlled trial among women registered for overseas employment at government employment service centers.
 Treatment group participants receive an intervention embedded in the baseline survey that presents formal and informal migration scenarios, elicits expectations across multiple outcome dimensions, and displays these comparisons using interactive visual aids.
 Control group participants complete the baseline survey without this component.
 We hypothesize that the intervention shifts migration intentions, increases uptake of formal migration channels, and improves realized migration and household outcomes.

 External Link(s)